Constantin Isopescu-Grecul: Vienna crisis

+With this, the Romanian Military Senate took charge of public order in Vienna, reorganizing troops on national grounds and under a Romanian flag.
+According to Tilea, the Senate was able to defend the War Ministry against armed assaults by groups answering to the Communist Party.
+Those weeks also witnessed the Aster Revolution and the creation of a Hungarian People's Republic, as well as Romania's decision to resume her war on Austria.
+With an article in Polizeikorrespondenz, Isopescu-Grecul took an expected position against the Hungarian authorities, which were trying to maintain Transleithanian borders while negotiating a separate peace with Romania; he reportedly accused Oszkár Jászi, the Hungarian Minister for Minorities, of having submitted false data to downplay the numerical presence of Romanians, adding: "Jászi is now reluctant to grant the Romanians the freedom that had been promised to them."
+He therefore demanded that the Romanian National Council be mandated to participate in any future debates.

-On November 25, Isopescu-Grecul traveled to Prague on a mission from the council, tasked with opening up relations between Romania and newly independent Czechoslovakia.
+On November 25, Isopescu-Grecul traveled to Prague on a mission from the Romanian Council, tasked with opening up relations between Romania and newly independent Czechoslovakia.
 A while after, the Council dissolved itself, and its members had placed themselves at the disposal of a similarly named committee in Czernowitz, which openly campaigned for union with Romania.
 Isopescu-Grecul himself was elected as one of the committee's 50 members, overseeing the incorporation of Bukovina into Greater Romania.
 On December 1, day of the "Great Union" in which Transylvanian Romanians declared their own union with Romania, he stated his "unconditional adherence" to the unionist proclamation.
 In early 1919 he represented both Bukovina and Transylvania in Vienna, with the title of Commissioner for King Ferdinand I, as well as being, from February 8, Romania's first ambassador to Czechoslovakia.
 Simultaneously, he was head of a liquidation committee tasked with addressing litigious issues between Romania on one hand and, on the other, Republican Austria and the White Government of Hungary.
 Assisted by General Ioan Boeriu, he also formally dissolved the Military Senate of Vienna.